 What is a Vaporizer?

 A vaporizer is a tool that allows the user to heat up the contents of the vape liquid and converts them into vapor ready for inhaling.
 There’s more than one type of vaporizer on the market.
 Some are specifically made to be used with oil, while others are designed for smoking plant matter (cannabis and other dry herbs) or wax.
-There are even ones out there – although more expensive – that can actually work with all three vapes.
+Some vaporizers, that are very expensive, can be used with all three vapes.
 So, it all depends on your budget.

-If you're looking for something discreet, portable, and, of course, cheap, then vape pens are an ideal choice.
+If you are looking for something discreet, portable, and cheap, then vape pens are your ideal choice.
 These can range in price from as little as $30 U.S. while still effectively deliver the CBD you need.

-So how do they work?
+So, how do they work?
 Despite their simple appearance, these little gadgets are fairly complex.
 They function by using several different components.
-Regardless of the vaporizer you choose (pen or otherwise), the formula is similar across the board.
+Regardless of the vaporizer you choose, pen or otherwise, the formula is the same and fits all.

-First, we have the mouthpiece.
-This is pretty self-explanatory.
-That’s the part that you put in your mouth in order to inhale the vapor.
+First, we have the mouthpiece, which is the part of the pen that you put in your mouth in order to inhale the vapor.

 Next, there’s the tank.
 This could refer to a physical tank that you refill with liquid, or a slot for disposable pre-filled cartridges.
-The tank area holds the liquid so that it can be heated up and smoked.
+The tank holds the liquid that will be heated up and smoked.

 The third component is called the atomizer that is simply a small heater similar to the convection electric parts on most stoves.
 They increase the temperature of the oil turning it into vapor.
 Some vaporizers allow you to control the temperature, while the heat on basic ones, like pens, can’t be adjusted.

 At What Temperature Does CBD Vaporize?

-If you're lucky enough to have a vaporizer with an adjustable temperature setting is preferable.
+If you can afford it, a vaporizer with an adjustable temperature setting is preferable.
 In that case, it might be handy to know how much heat is perfect.
 According to a study from BioMed Central, they were able to vaporize CBD at “210°C and 230°C” (410°F to 446°F), with the latter yielding the highest concentration of CBD vapor.